-If your doctor suspects syringomyelia, you'll likely undergo tests that may include:
+If your doctor suspects syringomyelia, you'll likely undergo tests such as:

 An MRI uses radio waves and a strong magnetic field to produce detailed images of your spine and spinal cord.
 If a syrinx has developed within your spinal cord, your doctor will be able to view it on the MRI.